ScuffedItalian/ScuffedNoodleMaps/README.md

-# My Scuffed ass noodle maps
+# My Scuffed Noodle Maps
 These are my trashy noodle maps to improve my scripting skills, maybe you can take reference or get inspiration from looking at these?
 # Pure Song Info
 * BPM: 104